 Our 3-year curriculum is geared to the social and emotional development of young children.
 Play is an essential part of every school day, and we encourage children to learn in their own way, at their own pace.
 All students enjoy special weekly yoga and music classes.
-Our full-day program includes Spanish class on Monday and Wednesday afternoons, cooking on Tuesdays, soccer on Thursdays, and art on Fridays; our German program is offered Monday through Thursday afternoons.
+Our full-day program includes Spanish and German classes on Monday and Wednesday afternoons, cooking on Tuesdays, soccer on Thursdays, and art on Fridays.

 Toddler Time introduces children who are under age two to the classroom.
 Children attend a mini school day that includes art projects, a class meeting, play and story time, and a snack.
 Children must be accompanied in class by an adult.

 Preference is given to our Toddler Time students when applying for preschool admissions.